abrcheng/SharePointOnlineQuickAssist/KBs/UneditableClassicWiki/ReadMe.md

 **[Cause]**

-Classic wiki page holds its layout data in an OOTB field as HTML.
-If the field contains invalid value or the layout table in the HTML does not match the declaration, it could lead to this issue.
+Classic wiki page holds its layout data in an OOTB field "WikiField" as HTML.
+If the field contains invalid value or the layout table in the HTML does not match the declaration, it could lead to unexpected behaviors.

 **[Solution]**